Wanda Sykes Speaks Out for LGBT Equality in Russia on NBC’s The Tonight Show with HRC T-Shirt

 During her appearance as one of Jay Leno’s final guests as host of the Tonight Show, Sykes talked about her participation in HRC’s campaign and the need for more Americans to speak out against the heinous situation taking place in Russia.

 “It’s criminal what they’re doing to the LGBT community in Russia,” Sykes said during the interview.
 After joking about a number of reasons why she would not be traveling to Sochi for the Olympic Games, she added, “What I will do is wear a t-shirt to support them.
 Human Rights Campaign has a [shirt] out and the proceeds go to help them.
-And I brought one to you so if they ask you to go, you can say ‘No I’m going to wear a t-shirt.’”
+And I brought you one too so if they ask you to go, you can say ‘No I’m going to wear a t-shirt.’”

 In June, Russia enacted an "anti-propaganda" law that outlaws even modest public gestures of support of the LGBT community.
 Fines for breaking the law are more severe if information promoting equality is distributed through the media or the internet.
 Foreigners breaking this law, such as those visiting Russia for the 2014 Sochi Olympic Games, could face arrest and up to 15 days in jail followed by deportation.